 wait and inject your dose on the next day.

 Do not take a double dose to make up for the injection that you missed.

 If you are not sure what to do, ask your doctor, nurse or pharmacist.

-have used too much PEGASYS, even if there are no signs of discomfort or poisoning.
+used too much Pegasys, even if there are no signs of discomfort or poisoning.